Multiparty testing preorders: Introduction

+In \emph{client-server} scenarios, i.e., in settings involving just two processes, variants of the must testing preorder has been used to compare alternative implementations of servers and clients~\cite{bernardi2013mutually}.
+Technically, two given processes $p$ and $q$ are related via the must preorder ($p\ \mustleq q$) if $q$ satisfies all observers that are satisfied by $p$.
+Consequently, $p$ and $q$ are considered equivalent ($p\ \musteq q$) if they satisfy exactly the same observers.
+Standardly, an observer is a unique (sequential) process that runs in parallel with the tested process and, consequently, all interactions with the tested process are handled by a unique, central process, i.e., the observer itself.

-If one considers a multiparty setting, each service may concurrently interact with several partners and its interface is often (logically) partitioned by allowing each partner to communicate only through dedicated parts of the interface.
-Also, in many scenarios, the peers of a specific service do not communicate with each other.
-In these situations, the classical testing approach to process equivalences or preorders turns out to unnecessarily discriminate services.
+If one considers a multiparty setting, each process may concurrently interact with several other partners and its interface is often (logically) partitioned by allowing each partner to communicate only through a dedicated part of the interface.
+Consider the following scenario involving three partners: an organisation (the broker) that sells goods produced by a different company (the producer) to a specific customer (the client).
+The behaviour of the broker can be described by the following process:

+The broker accepts requests on channel $\mathit{req}$ and then places an order to the producer with the message $\co{\mathit{order}}$ and sends an invoice to the client with the message $\co{\mathit{inv}}$.
+A client may behave as the process $C$ below, which first sends a request on channel $\mathit{req}$ and then expects the invoice on channel $\mathit{inv}$, i.e.,